Phantom of the Paradise: Critical response

 Vincent Canby of The New York Times wrote that the film attempted to parody "Faust, The Phantom of the Opera, The Picture of Dorian Gray, rock music, the rock music industry, rock music movies and horror movies.
 The problem is that since all of these things, with the possible exception of Faust (and I'm not really sure about Faust), already contain elements of self-parody, there isn't much that the outside parodist can do to make the parody seem funnier or more absurd than the originals already are."
 Gene Siskel of the Chicago Tribune gave the film two stars out of four, writing that "what's up on the screen is childish; it has meaning only because it points to something else.
 To put it another way, joking about the rock music scene is treacherous, because the rock music scene itself is a joke."
 Variety called the film "a very good horror comedy-drama" with "excellent" camera work, and stated that all the principal actors "come across extremely well."
 Kevin Thomas of the Los Angeles Times called the film "delightfully outrageous," adding that De Palma's sense of humor "is often as sophomoric as that which he is ostensibly spoofing.
 Fortunately, this tendency diminishes as Phantom of the Paradise progresses, with the film and the Faustian rock opera within it gradually converging and finally fusing in a truly stunning and ingenious finale."
 Pauline Kael of The New Yorker was positive, stating, "Though you may anticipate a plot turn, it's impossible to guess what the next scene will look like or what its rhythm will be.
 De Palma's timing is sometimes wantonly unpredictable and dampening, but mostly it has a lift to it.
-You practically get a kinetic charge from the breakneck wit he put into 'Phantom;' it isn't just that the picture has vitality but that one can feel the tremendous kick the director got out of making it."
+You practically get a kinetic charge from the breakneck wit he put into Phantom; it isn't just that the picture has vitality but that one can feel the tremendous kick the director got out of making it."
 Richard Combs of The Monthly Film Bulletin wrote, "Too broad in its effects and too bloated in style to cut very deeply as a parody of The Phantom of the Opera, Brian De Palma's rock horror movie is closer to the anything goes mode of a Mad magazine lampoon ...
-Phantom of the Paradise nevertheless offers fair competition to and comes on much like Tommy."
+Phantom of the Paradise nevertheless offers fair competition to and comes on much like Tommy.

-On Rotten Tomatoes the film holds a score of 82% based on 68 reviews, with an average grade of 7.3 out of 10 and the consensus: "Brian De Palma's subversive streak is on full display in Phantom of the Paradise, an ebullient rock opera that rhapsodizes creativity when it isn't seething with disdain for the music industry."
+On Rotten Tomatoes the film holds a score of 83% based on 70 reviews, with the consensus: "Brian De Palma's subversive streak is on full display in Phantom of the Paradise, an ebullient rock opera that rhapsodizes creativity when it isn't seething with disdain for the music industry."
+Metacritic, which uses a weighted average, assigned the a score of 67 out of 100, based on 9 critics, indicating "generally favorable" reviews.